tannerjared/MRI_Guide/Home.md

 $ mango
 ```

-**Mac**
+## Mac

-* You can either download the latest version (v3.2.1) or previous versions.
-The current version (v3.2.x) does not seem to run quite like is has in the past, so we are currently using version 3.1.x.
-You can find the downloads page [here](http://ric.uthscsa.edu/mango/mango.html).
+* You can find the downloads page [here](http://ric.uthscsa.edu/mango/mango.html).

 * Open (double-click) the `mango installer.pkg` to install the program.

-* If you want to install command-line options, open the Mango.app and go to Options > Install Utilities… Click Install.
+* If you want to install command-line options, open the Mango.app and go to Options > Install Utilities… and then click Install.
 The program automatically installs the folder at /Users/<username>/bin/, but you need to move those files in that directory to /usr/bin:

 ```
 #!